UPPMAX/R-matlab-julia-HPC/docs/r/introR.rst

     - start batch jobs
     - run RStudio

-    on any NAISS cluster.
+    on the NAISS clusters COSMOS, Dardel, Kebnekaise, Rackham and Tetralith.

 .. admonition:: **Course non-goals**

     - improve R coding skills
-    - use R on non-NAISS HPC clusters
+    - use R on other HPC clusters

 First overview of R
 -------------------